 The chance for mistakes is even greater when you consider that passages in an oral culture are typically memorized and recited over and over again to prepare for a recording.
 Where once it might have taken a whole day to produce a perfect two-minute recording, now a team can correct small mistakes easily and move on to the next passage.
 “It saves a ton of time and frustration for the team,” Nathan says.

-IN 2011, when.
-Charles Anyim joined CAPRO Ministries—an indigenous, interdenominational, cross-cultural missions agency in Nigeria—they asked what he brought to the organization.
+In 2011, when Charles joined CAPRO Ministries—an indigenous, interdenominational, cross-cultural missions agency in Nigeria—they asked what he brought to the organization.

-Eight years in the making, Charles’ vision is now a reality.
-Utilizing the Scripture App Builder (SAB) and another tool known as Bloom, both developed by SIL International, Seed Company and CAPRO provided him with valuable training.
-Now he’s able to share the gospel and deliver what God put in his heart.
+After eight years in the making, Charles’ vision became a reality.
+Utilizing the Scripture App Builder and another tool known as Bloom, both developed by SIL International, Seed Company and CAPRO provided him with valuable training.
+Now Charles is able to share the gospel and deliver what God put in his heart.

 “This training has made my dream come true!”
 Charles explains.

-The app combines audio and written Scripture.
+The app presents Scripture in combined audio and written formats.
 As the user listens, the spoken text is simultaneously highlighted.
-This tool can be used for literacy as well as Scripture distribution, thus broadening people’s ability to engage with God’s Word on their own.
+This tool can be used for literacy as well as for Scripture distribution, thus broadening people’s ability to engage with God’s Word on their own.

-LUMO is the producer of Hollywood-quality movies of the four Gospels that change the way people engage with God’s Word.
+LUMO is the producer of Hollywood-quality movies based on the four Gospels–movies that change the way people engage with God’s Word.
 To make the videos even more realistic, LUMO filmed onsite in Morocco, using Middle Eastern actors.
-Crews plan to shoot additional footage that gives a panoramic view of the Old Testament.
-Those scenes will help some viewers understand biblical story elements—boats, the sea, temples—that may not exist in their culture.

-Currently available in more than 200 languages, LUMO videos are opening doors to heart language Scripture across the globe.
-Our partner organization, Faith Comes By Hearing (FCBH), reports that more than 125 Bible translation partners are using or planning to use these videos.
+Currently available in more than 1,000 languages, LUMO videos are opening doors to heart language Scripture across the globe.
+Today, more than 163 organizations are using these videos to reach the nations!
 The exciting visual content facilitates group discussion and discipleship.

-LUMO movies offer the ability to incorporate audio versions of translated Scripture without the need for script translation, voice actor training, and dubbing.
-According to John Lamphear, Seed Company’s manager of field technology, “The LUMO gospel films are created with a voiceover in the mother tongue, instead of lip-syncing, so it’s easier to produce.
-We are able to engage language communities more quickly, and more effectively.”
+LUMO movies offer the ability to incorporate audio versions of translated Scripture without the need for script translation, voice actor training, or dubbing.
+According to John Lamphear, Seed Company’s director of field technology, “The LUMO gospel films are created with a voiceover in the mother tongue, instead of lip-syncing, so it’s easier to produce.
+We are able to engage language communities more quickly and more effectively.”